 once more forfeiting the land by their lack of faith…” Israel

-Moshe goes on to recount the sad episode, all those years back, recalling that the ones who had displayed unbelief, insisted later to go up and fight the enemy (ref.
-1:41) against YHVH’s wishes (as if to make up for their former attitude).
+Moshe goes on to recount the sad episode, all those years back, in the course of which the ones who had previously displayed unbelief later insisted on “going up and fighting” the enemy (1:41) against YHVH’s wishes (as if to make up for their former attitude).
 YHVH declared, therefore, that they would be “struck” before their enemies (ref. v.
 42).
 The word used for “struck” is “tinagfu” of the root n.g.f (noon, gimmel, fey).
 “Negef” and “mage’fa” mean “plague or pestilence,” and are usually divinely ordained for the purpose of discipline, such as in the case before us.
-In Bamidbar (Numbers) 16:46, 47 we read about the plague (“magefa”) which followed the rebellion of Korach and his band.
-Later, in Vayikra 25:8,9, mention was made of the “magefa” that plagued the Israelites in the wake of the Baal Pe’or episode and the daughters of Mo’av, whereas in Sh’mot (Exodus) 12:13, it was the Egyptians who were “struck” while the Israelites remained untouched.
-Back to our chronology here, as recounted by Moshe: In spite of YHVH’s warning, Yisrael “rebelled and … acted proudly and went up into the hills” (Deut.
-1: 43). “[you] acted proudly” reads here (va)taz’du" (root zayin, dalet).
+In Bamidbar (Numbers) 16:46,47 we read about the plague (“magefa”) which followed the rebellion of Korach and his band.
+Later, in Vayikra 25:8,9, mention is made of the “magefa” that plagued the Israelites in the wake of the Baal Pe’or episode and the daughters of Mo’av, whereas in Sh’mot (Exodus) 12:13, it was the Egyptians who were “struck” while the Israelites remained untouched.
+Back to our chronology here as recounted by Moshe: In spite of YHVH’s warning, Yisrael “rebelled and … acted proudly and went up into the hills” (Deut.
+1: 43).
+“Acting proudly” reads here (va)taz’du" (root z.d., zayin, dalet).
 Back in B’resheet (Genesis)

 The ensuing result of this failed attempt to go to battle is reported in Dvarim 1:44: “And the Amorites who lived in that hill country came out to meet you and they chased you, as the bees do, and drove you back from Seir to Hormah.”
 In Shmot (Exodus) 23:28 it says: “And I will send hornets before you which shall drive out the Hivite, the Canaanite, and the Hittite before you.”
 However, because of disobedience and rebellion the Israelites incurred defeat and were chased by so many (proverbial) bees, being “driven back” all the way from Se’ir and Chorma.
 The latter happens to stem from the root ch.r.m (chet, resh, mem), rendered “cherem” which in this case means “destruction.”
 In Bamidbar (Numbers) 21:1-3, we read: “And the king of